lmc2179/lmc2179.github.io/drafts/isoelastic.md

 Calculate value of 1% increase, compare with cost; or calculate when marginal output < some value

-# does this model really describe reality? some causal considerations and notes on modeling
+# Does this model really describe reality?
+A reminder that a convenient model need not be the correct model

 The above set of tips and tricks is, when you get down to it, mostly algebra.
 It's useful algebra to be sure, but it is really just repeated manipulation of the functional form $\alpha x ^ \beta$.
 It turns out that that functional form is both a priori plausible for lots of relationships, and is easy to work with.